|Developer||Vaughn "Drathy" Royko (firstname.lastname@example.org)|

 - 5 distinct environment types to explore – all generated procedurally.

-- More than 30 nasty creatures and animals to combat and harvest.
+- More than 40 creatures and animals to combat and harvest.

 - Sandbox game mechanics mixed with roguelike gameplay and heavy inventory management.